 • Ensure manufacturers using NFRC-certified product ratings comply with domestic and international regulatory bodies,

-• Provide a sustainable future for the certified product ratings used by participants,
+• Provide a sustainable future for the certified product ratings used by participants, and

 • Identify NFRC and its PCP participants as partners with allied industry organizations and government agencies.